Trilobites, Wine, and the 1,050 km (650-Mile) Fossil: Secrets of the Niagara Escarpment

 • 1,500 Years Old: Some of these small, twisted trees were already growing when the Roman Empire was active.

-• Survival Mode: Growing out of bare rock with almost no soil, they stay tiny to survive extreme wind and ice—a tree just one meter tall might be over 400 years old.
+• Survival Mode: Growing out of bare rock with almost no soil, they stay tiny to survive extreme wind and ice—a tree just one metre (3.3 feet) tall might be over 400 years old.

 The River's Secret Path: The St. Davids Buried Gorge